niy/kobosync/README.md

 ## Configuration

-KoboSync is configured using environment variables.
+Kobold is configured using environment variables.

 The only required environment variable is `KS_USER_TOKEN`, which is used for authentication.
 You can use `openssl rand -hex 16` or any other method you prefer (e.g. a password manager) to generate a cryptographically secure random string.